 Have you ever come across the term virtual machine or “VM” and scratched your head in bewilderment?
-If so, then you are assuredly in the right place, this article will begin breaking down some higher-level virtualization concepts, before setting the stage for future publications building on our previous works.
+If so, then you are assuredly in the right place, this article will begin breaking down some higher-level virtualization concepts, leading into more complex virtualization-related topics.

 This article is the primer content for Data Savers LLC’s new series of articles on virtualization.
 To be strictly technically accurate, the series will be primarily concerned with data storage virtualization and virtual machine data recovery, but for any readers who are eager to learn more about virtual machines, you are in the right place!